dotnet/docs-maui/docs/user-interface/controls/timepicker.md

 - `Time` of type `TimeSpan`, the selected time, which defaults to a `TimeSpan` of 0.
 The `TimeSpan` type indicates a duration of time since midnight.
 - `Format` of type `string`, a [standard](/dotnet/standard/base-types/standard-date-and-time-format-strings/) or [custom](/dotnet/standard/base-types/custom-date-and-time-format-strings/) .NET formatting string, which defaults to "t", the short time pattern.
-- `TextColor` of type `Color`, the color used to display the selected time.
+- `TextColor` of type <xref:Microsoft.Maui.Graphics.Color>, the color used to display the selected time.
 - `FontAttributes` of type `FontAttributes`, which defaults to `FontAtributes.None`.
 - `FontFamily` of type `string`, which defaults to `null`.
 - `FontSize` of type `double`, which defaults to -1.0.